codemeta/codemeta/codemeta-crosswalk.md

 | - ZippedCode           | X        | X      |             | X        |
 | - FileSet              | X        |        |             |          |

+Note: The codemeta column is an expected mapping based on anticipated fields for the codemeta schema, and may end up implemented differently.

 - Other things to add:
     -  Annotations